ONSdigital/eq-survey-runner/README.md

 *NOTE:* The EB tools do not currently work with Python 3.5.
 I installed the EB CLI tools *outside* my virtual environment and installed installed them globally using the following commands

 ```
-deactivate                       # to exit the virtual environment
+pyenv deactivate                 # to exit the virtual environment
 sudo pip install awsebcli        # install the eb cli tools
 ```